syl20bnr/spacemacs-elpa-mirror/melpa/yankpad-readme.txt

 time), use `yankpad-append-category'.
 If you have company-mode enabled, you can also use `company-yankpad`.

+A quick way to add short snippets with a keyword is to add a descriptive list to the category in your `yankpad-file'.
+The key of each item in the list will be the keyword, and the description will be the snippet.
+You can turn off this behaviour by setting `yankpad-descriptive-list-treatment' to nil, or change descriptive lists to use `abbrev-mode' by setting the variable to 'abbrev instead.

 For further customization, please see the Github page: https://github.com/Kungsgeten/yankpad

 Here's an example of what yankpad.org could look like: